 You’re Able to Retain Quality Tenants

-A month-to-month rental contract can enable you to retain desirable tenants for optimal returns and reduced stress.
+A month-to-month rental contract can enable you to retain desirable renters for optimal returns and reduced stress.
 Once you land one, you’ll just have to keep renewing their lease until they eventually leave.

 As already mentioned, the minimum notice to break a month-to-month rental agreement is 30 days Once the renter leaves, you won’t be on a time crunch trying to re-rent the property.
 You’ll have time to market the property, screen prospective tenants, and show the rental units to interested tenants.